 CESAR L. ALVAREZ has been a director since 1997.
 Mr. Alvarez has served as the President and Chief Executive Officer of the international law firm of Greenberg Traurig, P.A. since 1997.
 Prior to that time, Mr. Alvarez practiced law at Greenberg Traurig, P.A. for over 20 years.
-Mr. Alvarez also serves as the Chairman of the Board of Directors of Pediatrix Medical Group, Inc., a Director of Atlantis Plastics, Inc. and Chair of the Audit Committee of New River Pharmaceuticals, Inc.
+Mr. Alvarez also serves as the Chairman of the Board of Directors of Pediatrix Medical Group, Inc.

-ROBERT L. BERNER III was nominated as a director by our Board of Directors after being recommended by our Nominating & Strategy Committee.
-Mr. Berner is a Partner at CVC Capital Partners, an independent investment and advisory company dedicated to private equity.
-Mr. Berner served previously as Managing Director of Ripplewood Holdings LLC where he oversaw investments in a number of industries since 2001.
-Mr. Berner served as a Managing Director of Charterhouse Group International, Inc., a private equity firm from January 1997 to 2001.
-From 1986 until 1997, Mr. Berner held numerous positions with Morgan Stanley.
-He currently serves on the Board of Directors and the Audit Committee of Shaklee Global Group, Inc., and a number of private companies.
-If elected, Mr. Berner will serve as an independent director.
+ROBERT L. BERNER III has been a director since 2007.
+Mr. Berner has been a Partner at CVC Capital Partners, an independent investment and advisory company dedicated to private equity, since 2007.
+Mr. Berner served previously as Managing Director of Ripplewood Holdings LLC where he oversaw investments in a number of industries from 2001 to 2007.
+Prior to that, he was with Morgan Stanley for over 10 years where he held various positions in the investment banking division.
+Mr. Berner currently serves on the Board of Directors of a number of private companies and charitable organizations.